robbestad/svenjs/README.md

 # SvenJS

-A very small javascript framework for composable web apps
+A JavaScript framework for composable web apps

 # Demos